NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

   If the property CreateNodeArgsPropNoNodeGUI is set to true or CreateNodeArgsPropOutOfProject is set to true, this property has no effet.

+- *Name*: **CreateNodeArgsPropSubGraphOpened**

+	*Dimension*: 1

+	*Type*: bool

+	*Default*: False

+	*Description*: * If true, if the node is a group, its sub-graph panel will be visible when created.
+	If the property kCreateNodeArgsPropNodeSerialization is set to a non null serialization, this property has no effect.

 - *Name*: **CreateNodeArgsPropAutoConnect**